devshell/otis/README.md

 Hard to Handle

 ```
-// Create a base handler that is initially empty
+// Create a handler chain of common handlers that others can inherit
 CommonHandlers := Otis.New()

 // Assign a base set of handlers that will be inherited by all other handlers